Princeton University

-Princeton uses a residential college system and is known for its upperclassmen eating clubs.
+Princeton uses a residential college system and is known for its eating clubs for juniors and seniors.
 The university has over 500 student organizations.
 Princeton students embrace a wide variety of traditions from both the past and present.
-The university is a NCAA Division I school and competes in the Ivy League.
+The university is an NCAA Division I school and competes in the Ivy League.
 The school's athletic team, the Princeton Tigers, has won the most titles in its conference and has sent many students and alumni to the Olympics.